peytoncordero/DRI25/command-line.md

 ## Interlude: two command line secrets

+These two command lines are a treasure to make your work at the CLI easier and more efficient:

 1. **Clearing the terminal**

 After running all the commands we have learned so far, the terminal might be quite full of text.
-For our next section, it might be nice to clear the terminal and have a fresh start.
-Use the command clear:
+For our next section, it might be nice to `clear` the terminal and have a fresh start.
+Use the command `clear`:

 ```console
 $ clear